pymor/2020_online_course/README.md

 ### Python programming

-Note that due to time constraints we are unable to give an introduction to Python/NumPy/SciPy, but there are plenty of free online resources to learn the basics before the start of the School:
+Note that due to time constraints, we are unable to give an introduction to Python/NumPy/SciPy, but there are plenty of free online resources to learn the basics:

 - for inexperienced programmers:
     - https://greenteapress.com/wp/think-python-2e/